ghcdr/updatehub-docs/docs/quick-starting-with-raspberrypi3.md

 !!! info "Information"
 	An **UpdateHub** account allows manager even 5 devices; for more support and features is advisable migrate your plan.
 For more details click [here](https://updatehub.io/pricing/#pricing).

+!!!	warning "Important"
 	We assume that you have a previous experience with the **Yocto Project**, know the main terms and already build an image using it.

 ## Preparing the Yocto Project environment